PeroPero1337/SmartWallet/README.md

 # SmartWallet
  School group project

-SmartWallet(renaming to SmartAssistant) is a mobile application that helps you keep track of you income, outcome, bills ect.
+SmartWallet(renaming to SmartAssistant) is a mobile application that helps you keep track of you income, outcome, bills ect.</br>
-The application is being developed using Xamarin .
+The application is being developed using Xamarin .</br>
 It currently only works on iOS

-Will be renamed to Smart Assistant or something similar since it's not actually a wallet.

-Group project by
+Group project by </br>
-Tilen - Project leader
+Tilen - Project leader,</br>
-Nejc - in charge of database
+Nejc - in charge of database,</br>
 Peter - coder

+>Will be renamed to Smart Assistant or something similar soon since it's not actually a wallet.